0xbythesecond/Configure-AD/README.md

   <p align="center">
   <img src="https://i.imgur.com/Rcjik7d.png" height="40%" width="40%" alt="select customer dns"/></p>
   </br>
   Now that we have successfully changed the DNS server to the private IP address of DC-1, we can add client-1 to the domain without error.
 You will receive a message letting you know that the client has been successfully added to the domain.
 This can be done by going to System > Rename This PC > enter domain name > select OK > select Apply.
-The update this then require a system restart.
+The update then requires a system restart.
   <p align="center">
     <img src="https://i.imgur.com/v2B6jza.png" height="50%" width="50%" alt="add to domain"/></p>
     </br>
-    Message displays that client has been successfully add to the domain
+    A message displays that the client has been successfully added to the domain
     <p align="center">
   <img src="https://i.imgur.com/awUUK52.png" height="50%" width="50%" alt="message displays client added to domain"/>
   </p>
   Now, we can create our users that will be loaded into our <b>_EMPLOYEES OU</b> in the domain controller (DC-1).
 To create these employees we will run <b>PowerShell_ISE</b> as an <b>administrator</b>.
 A new File will be created then we can enter the pre-configured script into the file.
-When the script is run, the random employees will be created.
+When the script is run, random employees will be created.

 <details>
   <summary> <h6>pre-configured Powershell Script</h6> </summary>